seL4/microkit/docs/manual.md

     => go 0x41000000

+## i.MX8MP-EVK

+Microkit produces a raw binary file, so when using U-Boot you must execute the image using:

+    => go 0x41000000

 ## i.MX8MQ-EVK

 Microkit produces a raw binary file, so when using U-Boot you must execute the image using: